thomasliddledba/kubectxwin/README.md

 ```

 ## Things to Note
-kubectx for Windows is actually a powershell script that was converted using [`PS2EXE-GUI`](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5).
+kubectxwin for Windows is actually a powershell script that was converted using [`PS2EXE-GUI`](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5).
 I have saved the copy of PS2EXE-GUI that I used in this repo.

-This allows users and developers to use different methods of kubectx for Windows.
-For example, if you want just to use the Powershell script or convert it to a PowerShell modeule, you can do that.
+This allows users and developers to use different methods of kubectxwin for Windows.
+For example, if you want just to use the Powershell script or convert it to a PowerShell module, you can do that.
 By default, I provide the `.exe` because that is useful to me.
 However, feel free to use it anyway you like and please CONTRIBUTE with new features and funtionaility.

+## How to Contribute
+I'd love for anyone to contribute.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.

 ## How to compile